 - Not FDIC-insured.
 A money market fund may not be for you if you want your funds insured.

-How to compare money market accounts and money market funds
+How to compare money market accounts vs. money market funds

 Compare the following elements to decide which investment is best for you: